Periodontal Health in Toronto ON

 The more advanced stage of gum disease is known as periodontitis.
 In this stage, you may notice that your gums are receding and your teeth begin to feel mobile.
 Periodontitis requires a cleaning known as scaling and root planing.
 This deep cleaning gets below the gum line to remove the cause of your infection, which is a heavy buildup of tartar.
 Our dentists may also recommend antibiotic therapy or gum surgery for severe cases of periodontitis.

 Periodontal Health and Your Overall Health

-Recent studies indicate that there is a connection with your periodontal health and other health concerns in the body such as diabetes, heart disease, high blood pressure, stroke, and vice versa.
-We now understand that the bacteria that cause gum disease can enter the bloodstream and contribute to the inflammation causing these other health issues.
+Recent studies indicate that there is a connection between your periodontal health and other health concerns in the body such as diabetes, heart disease, high blood pressure, stroke, and vice versa.
+We now understand that the bacteria that cause gum disease can enter the bloodstream and contribute to the inflammation-causing these other health issues.

 Protect Your Oral Health

 Your health is too important to risk!
 Give us a call today to schedule your next cleaning and checkup.